phelanj/zappos-website/README.md

 Llama icon used for slide 1 created by [/u/samdamana](http://s432.photobucket.com/user/samdamana/media/Llamapic.png.html) on photobucket.

+Low poly mountain used for slide 3 found on [wallup.net](http://wallup.net/low-poly-landscape-render/)

 Lightbox plugin used on slide 2 and 4 created by [Jan Sorgalla](http://sorgalla.com/lity/)